 Since everyone can see the latest version of the files, it is very easy to get approvals, release the project, and package the files to manufacturers.

 To get started, click on the "Start Approval Process" button in the top right of the file viewer.

 If you are an administrator of a project, you can choose which project members you can send specific files for approval.
 Only the latest versions of each file are available for approvals.
 You can also set an approve by date.
 Once you click "Send for Approvals", an email and notification will be sent to the requested approvers.

 Once you are tasked with approving files for release, the word "Requested" will appear next to the file in the file viewer.
 If you are in the latest checkin, you will be able to see who requested the review.
 After you click on "Make Decision", you can see the file name, file number, revision number, and the name of the review requester.
 You can provide comments and either request for more changes or approve.

 If you have an ongoing approval, click on "Manage Approvals" in the file viewer to view the progress.
 Once the approvals have been complete, you can click on "Close and Release Project".

 To add collaborators, navigate to the Share tab under a project.
-Click on "Add Vendor" and name the vendor as well as enter the email of each member of the vendor team.
+Click on "Add Group" and name the vendor as well as enter the email of each member of the external team.
 Click on "Add Member" to add each individual person.
-After you add all the collaborators, click on "Add Vendor".
+After you add all the collaborators, click on "Add Group".
 The collaborators will receive an email with the invite.